 - Azelaic Acid: Helps suppress future pigmentation

-- Zinc Oxide: provides broad spectrum UV protection by reflecting, scattering and absorbing UV rays.
+- Zinc Oxide and Titanium Dioxide: provides broad spectrum UV protection by reflecting, scattering and absorbing UV rays.

-We offer laser therapy as well as two specialized medical grade peels to help treat your acne.
+We offer microneedling as well as two specialized medical grade peels to help treat your acne.

 MEDICAL GRADE PEELS